SpiNNakerManchester/spio/modules/hss_multiplexer/README.md

 To generate the clocks for use by the GTP tile's FPGA logic interface, the 'Clocking Wizard' IP CORE can be used.

-The GTP tile provides a version of its internal PLL clock divided to one tick per 10 transmitted bits, `TXOUTCLK`.
-This corresponds to one tick per byte sent (due to 8b/10b coding).
-In the GTP tile configuration described above, `GTPCLKOUT[0]` will be connected to `TXOUTCLK` and so can be substituted for TXOUTCLK in the following section.

-The tile requires two additional clock sources: `TXUSRCLK` and `TXUSRCLK2`. `TXUSRCLK2` should tick every time a 32-bit block of data is transmitted (that is, every 40 bits sent down the link after 8b/10b coding), or `TXOUTCLK`/4. `TXUSRCLK` should tick at the same rate as `TXOUTCLK` but be positive-edge aligned with `TXUSRCLK2`.
+The tile requires two positive-edge aligned clock sources in addition to its external clock source: `TXUSRCLK` and `TXUSRCLK2`.  `TXUSRCLK2` should tick every time a 32-bit block of data is transmitted (that is, every 40 bits sent down the link after 8b/10b coding).  `TXUSRCLK` should tick every time a 8-bit value (10 bits after 8b/10b coding) is transmitted down the link.

-Since the FPGA interface lives in the `TXUSRCLK2` clock domain, logic communicating with the tile will typically run on this clock.

-For an example, with a 3 Gbit/s link:
+For an example, with a 3 Gbit/s link driven by an external 150 MHz clock source:

-* `TXOUTCLK`  = 3 GHz / 10         = 300 MHz
+* `TXUSRCLK`  = 3 GHz / 10 = 300 MHz
-* `TXUSRCLK`  = `TXOUTCLK`    = 300 MHz
-* `TXUSRCLK2` = `TXUSRCLK`/ 4 = 75 MHz
+* `TXUSRCLK2` = 3 GHz / 40 = 75 MHz

-These should be selected while following the IP CORE wizard.
+Since the FPGA interface lives in the `TXUSRCLK2` clock domain, logic communicating with the tile will typically also be clocked by this signal.

+The GTP tile exposes its input clock signal on `GTPCLKOUT[0]` (if the TXUSRCLK Source and RXUSRCLK Source and set to `REFCLKPLL` as described in the previous section).
+This clock source must be use used to drive the clocking wizard since.

-More details can be found in the subsection "Connecting TXUSRCLK and TXUSRCLK2" in the "FPGA TX Interface" section of the GTP tile manual.
+More details of the GTP blocks' clocking requirements can be found in the subsection "Connecting TXUSRCLK and TXUSRCLK2" in the "FPGA TX Interface" section of the GTP.

 ### 1. Clocking Features/Input Clocks